HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

    environment identical to your production environment.

 #.
 Modify, in the table "django_content_type" the line corresponding to the
    model.
-Eg: the line app_label="tickets"/model="ticket" should now contain app_label="my_tickets" (model="ticket" does not change if you kept ``Ticket`` like recommended).
+E.g. the line app_label="tickets"/model="ticket" should now contain app_label="my_tickets" (model="ticket" does not change if you kept ``Ticket`` like recommended).